coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 Then you'll want to connect to your instance using its Public DNS.

-The command looks like `ssh -i "tracker-key-pair.pem" ubuntu@some-dns.computer.amazon.aws` (not the actual address).
+The command looks like `ssh -i "tracker-key-pair.pem" ubuntu@some-dns.computer.amazon.aws` (not my actual address).

 If you need a more specific command for your keypair name and DNS address, click the **Connect** button in the Amazon Resource Groups panel.
-Seen here.

-    - Connect panel button.

 Make sure that all works.
 If so, you're in good shape.
 At this point you: